Romford Garden Suburb: Gidea Park Modern Homes Exhibition

 A second competition, separate from the first, was held in Romford Garden Suburb between 31 July and 20 August 1934 and was called the Gidea Park Modern Homes Exhibition.
 It was the idea of Raphael's nephew, Major Ralph Raphael MC, who shared his uncle's 1911 vision; to build affordable, economical housing which benefited from the concept of rational design by competing architects.
 35 houses were built and each were marketed from between £650 and £1,475.

 The exhibition was opened by the Earl of Crawford and was visited by the Prince of Wales.
 It ran for 18 days but failed to achieve the kind of success that the 1911 exhibition did.
 The competition was won by Francis Skinner, then aged 26, who had been articled to Berthold Lubetkin two years previously and who was a founding member of Lubetkin's Tecton Group.
 The dwelling, 64 Heath Drive, was built at a cost of £900 and was one of Tecton's first designs.

-The suburb was made a conservation area by the local government in June 1970.
+The suburb was made a conservation area by Havering Council in June 1970.
 On 24 March 1997, 64 Heath Drive was designated as a Grade II listed building by English Heritage.